jayaraj/dashboard/docs/sources/setup-grafana/configure-grafana/_index.md

 ### user_facing_default_error

 Use this configuration option to set the default error message shown to users.
 This message is displayed instead of sensitive backend errors, which should be obfuscated.
-The default message is `Please inspect the Grafana server log for details.`.
+The default message is `Please inspect the server log for details.`.

 <hr>